matteo14c/HaploCoV/docs/source/prior.rst

 The main input is the output of *LinToFeats.pl*.
 Users are also required to specify the suffix used to indicate "novel" lineages/sublineages.
 This suffix must match the equivalent suffix provided to augmentClusters.pl.
 The default value is **N**.
-The configuration file indicated by --scaling: provides the list of the features to be used in the computation of the final score.
+The configuration file indicated by *--scaling* provides the list of the features to be used in the computation of the final score.
 The default is to use *scalingFactors.csv* which is included in the main repository of HaploCoV.
 A complete description of the features used by *LinToFeats.pl* to compute scores can be found in the *features.csv* file attached to HaploCoV's github repo.
 The default is the list of features described in *Chiara et al 2022*, the file should not be edited, unless for a very good reason.
 The final output consist in a simple text file in tsv format where *VOC-ness scores* of novel candidate lineages/variants are reported along with the score the parental lineage.

 **Options**